 School Games Award

-We are delighted to be able to say that we have achieved the School Games GOLD Mark Award for the 2017/18 academic year.
+We are delighted to be able to say that we have achieved the School Games GOLD Mark Award.

 The School Games Mark is a Government-led award scheme launched in 2012, facilitated by the Youth Sport Trust to reward schools for their commitment to the development of competition across their school and into the community, and we are delighted to have been recognised for our success.